zhangecon/e3m/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Environmental and Energy Policy"
 collection: teaching
-type: "Undergraduate course"
+type: "PhD course"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/SEE8219
-venue: "University 1, Department"
-date: 2014-01-01
-location: "City, Country"
+Course code: "SEE8219"
+location: "Kowloon Tong, Hong Kong SAR"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.